 Content value is a moving target that’s of far less significance than content quality.
 For example, you can create a piece of valuable content, but because it’s quality does not meet an acceptable threshold, you’ve effectively wasted your time.
 However, by investing in the creation of quality content, you’re also creating something of value.
 Stop thinking about creating valuable content and start thinking about delivering quality.

-There are five key elements involved in ensuring content quality.
+There are five key elements involved in producing quality content.

 Is the information factual?
 Is it backed by data, research or, at the very least, capable of being corroborated by a third party?
 As a dyed-in-the-wool empiricist, one of the things that really raises my hackles about blogging is the rampant opinions expressed as fact.
 (This is why I recommend having subject matter experts involved in creating your content.).
 The result of this is that much of what we see online each day is inaccurate to dishonest levels.

 Can the audience for which the information is intended readily consume the information?
 This is in the realm of voice and tone but goes a bit deeper, trafficking in depth, breadth and how desirable such information is determined to be by said audience members.